Can You Recycle Electric Toothbrushes?

 It’s a small step that collectively makes a big difference in reducing electronic waste.

 🦷 Fresh Breath, No Paste?
-Alternative Ways to Maintain Oral Hygiene Without Toothpaste
+How to Brush Your Teeth Without Toothpaste and Keep Smiling

 Switching to eco-friendly oral care products can minimize your environmental impact.